Mallika1405/E-Acc_Instrument_Transposition/README.md

 ## 📌 About

-This repository is part of a larger research initiative exploring AI-powered music processing pipelines — from audio transcription to symbolic manipulation and neural resynthesis.
-The project forms a key component of MuseScore+, an experimental tool for expressive music transformation.
+This repository is part of a larger research initiative @ ***CSES E/Acc (Effective Accelerationism)*** exploring AI-powered music processing pipelines — from audio transcription to symbolic manipulation and neural resynthesis.
+The project forms a key component of **MuseScore+**, an experimental tool for expressive music transformation.

-🔬 This work will be presented at the San Diego Tech Conference (SDTC) on October 7th, 2025, as part of a collaborative research effort focused on intelligent audio synthesis.
+🔬 This work will be presented at the ***San Diego Tech Conference (SDTC)*** on October 2025, as part of a collaborative research effort focused on intelligent audio synthesis.